flant/shell-operator/examples/104-secret-copier/README.md

 kubectl -n secret-copier apply -f shell-operator-pod.yaml
 ```

-Create a secret in the 'default' namespaces, e.g. `myregistrysecret` secret with an access to your private Docker registry (replace necessary values):
+Create a secret in the `default` namespace, for example, the secret `myregistrysecret` with access to your private Docker registry (replace necessary values):
 ```shell
 kubectl create secret docker-registry myregistrysecret --docker-server=DOCKER_REGISTRY_SERVER --docker-username=DOCKER_USER \
 --docker-password=DOCKER_PASSWORD --docker-email=DOCKER_EMAIL
 ```

-Label the `myregistrysecret` with the 'secret-copier: yes' label:
+Label the `myregistrysecret` secret with the label `secret-copier: yes`:
 ```shell
 kubectl label secret myregistrysecret secret-copier=yes
 ```

-Check, that the `myregistrysecret` secret was copied to other namespaces:
+Check the secret `myregistrysecret` was copied to other namespaces:
 ```shell
 kubectl get secret  --all-namespaces | grep myregistrysecret
 ```

-There will be result depending on namespaces in the cluster, like this:
+The result will depend on the namespaces in the cluster, for example:
 ```
 default           myregistrysecret                                 kubernetes.io/dockerconfigjson        1      91s
 kube-node-lease   myregistrysecret                                 kubernetes.io/dockerconfigjson        1      35s